Edgeworthia chrysantha, paperbush: planting and care

 Frequently asked questions

-• Why are the leaves on my paper bush yellowing?
+• Why are the leaves of my paper bush turning yellow?

-This bush needs rather acidic soil to thrive.
-It may well be affected by chlorosis, a sign that the soil is too calcareous for it; better to move it and replant it in soil enriched with heather soil… if that's still possible, as it hates transplanting.
+This bush needs fairly acidic soil to thrive.
+It may well be suffering from chlorosis, a sign that soil is too calcareous for it; better to move it and replant it in soil enriched with heather soil… if it is still possible, because it hates transplanting.

 Comments